eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Comment:
 If a workload is running, there is no need to create it again via the specific runtime.
 The state checker must be started as an additional step here as the runtime does not create a new workload.

 Rationale:
 The task handling stop and update commands is needed to ensure maintaining the order of the commands for a workload while not blocking Ankaios to wait until one command is complete.

-Tags:
-- RuntimeFacade

-Needs:
-- impl
-- utest

-##### RuntimeManager handles existing workloads replace updated Workloads
-`swdd~agent-existing-workloads-replace-updated~1`

-Status: approved

-When handling existing workloads, for each found existing workload which is requested to be started and for which a change in the configuration was detected, the RuntimeManager shall request the RuntimeFacade to replace the workload.

-Comment:
-The RuntimeManager can check if the specified workload is already running, but was updated by comparing the new workload execution instance name with that of the running instance.

-Tags:
-- RuntimeManager
--
-Needs:
-- impl
-- utest

-##### RuntimeFacade replace Workload
-`swdd~agent-replace-workload~1`

-Status: approved

-When requested, the RuntimeFacade replaces a workload by:
-* request the wrapped runtime to delete the old workload
-* start the WorkloadControlLoop waiting for WorkloadCommands
-* request the create of the workload with the new config by sending a create command to the WorkloadControlLoop
-* return a new workload object containing a WorkloadCommandSender to communicate with the WorkloadControlLoop

-Comment:
-No need to specifically ask for starting the state checker at that point as runtimes are expected to always create a state checker when creating a workload.

-Rationale:
-The task handling stop and update commands is needed to ensure maintaining the order of the commands for a workload while not blocking Ankaios to wait until one command is complete.